cgaege/docusaurus/docs/quickstart/create-a-project.md

 # Create a project

 Projects are used to separate data, configurations and users from each other.
-Create a new project using the API call below and provide a project `name` and `description` along with your `api-token`.
+Create a new project by providing a project `name` and `description` along with your `api-token`.

 ```js title="POST /v1/projects"
 curl -X POST "http://localhost:8080/health-discovery/rest/v1/projects?\